Currently we test and support the following browsers:

 Please note that this is not intended to be an exhaustive list of browsers that support web standards, nor a test of browser compliance, nor a side-by-side comparison of various manufacturers’ browsers.

-St. Jude Children’s Research Hospital offers a 12-month specialized Residency in Medication-Use Safety.
-This particular residency program is in its second year of enrolling residents and is currently in ASHP candidate status.
+St. Jude Children’s Research Hospital offers a 12-month ASHP-accredited specialized Residency (PGY2) in Medication-Use Safety.

 The St. Jude Medication-Use Safety residency program is a postgraduate training program that provides advanced training in medication safety and medication use policy.
 The purpose of the program is to prepare the resident to excel in leading medication safety and medication use policy in complex health systems.
 The institution’s commitment to providing comprehensive patient care, full integration of an electronic medical record that applies to inpatient and outpatient care, and the highly skilled clinical pharmacy team provide unrivalled opportunities for direct involvement in improving medication safety.
 The complex and high risk nature of treatment provided at St. Jude provides a unique learning environment for patient safety and quality that can be later applied to any health care setting.